scrabbletank/farhome-rules/rulesdoc.md

 #### Constitution
 *Requires proficiency in exhaustion*

 You are used to pushing your body to its limits.
 When traveling or staying awake you automatically pass your first exhaustion roll, allowing you to travel further and stay up longer without negative effects.
-As long as you have no levels of exhaustion your first healing surge used during a rest heals for its maximum value.
+As long as you have no levels of exhaustion your healing surges heal for their maximum value.

 #### Danger Sense
 *Requires proficiency in perception, 8th level*